 Leonardo Da Vinci and Mona Lisa

-In 1499 his patron L. Sfoza was defeated by the French invasion, thus Leonardo, after a time, returned to Florence.
+In 1499 his patron L. Sfoza was defeated by the French invasion, thus Leonardo returned to Florence.
 During this period he painted the fresco of the battle of Anghiari.
 This artwork was to exert tremendous influence over future artists.
 However it was unfortunately never completed and was later destroyed.
 It was also in this period that Leonardo completed The Mona Lisa.
 The Mona Lisa is one of the worlds most famous and intriguing pictures.
 The Mona Lisa is a portrait of a wife of a Florentine noble.
 For several days she came to Leonardo and sat for her portrait to be painted.
 However she refused to smile, Leonardo even tried hiring musicians but to no avail.
 One day just for a fleeting second she gave a faint smile and Leonardo was able to capture it.
 Her smile encapsulates a tremendous mysteriousness which is both fascinating and intriguing.
 Sri Chinmoy said of the Mona Lisa.

 “That smile has immortalized her, immortalized the artist and immortalized the art.
 Artist and art have been immortalized by just a faint smile, a smile that has an enigmatic touch.
 Even now a soul-touch is there, and that soul-touch has conquered the heart of the world.”
 (1)